 As mentioned above, If you are planning to bring an electric wheelchair or mobility scooter arrangements can be made to enable you to charge your scooter, but please do let us know beforehand if you feel this might be necessary.

-Please also be aware that various lighting is used at Nozstock, including the occasional use of strobe lights in some areas.
+Please also be aware that various lighting is used at Nozstock, including the use of strobe lights.
 If you have any worries about when and where these lights may be in effect, then please get in touch with us before the festival.

 If you are planning to bring an Assistance Dog to the event, you must supply proof your dog is registered with an organisation which is a member Assistance Dogs UK to [email protected].
 We ask that official jackets and harness please be worn upon entrance and when working.
 Jackets may be removed when at your tent or on the viewing platform.